Sponsored by Info Tech

 The region’s advanced manufacturing industry is anticipated to grow, as evidenced by several local companies’ projection of a collective $292 million in new capital investment (as noted in responses to a 2015 survey of regional manufacturers).
 Greater Gainesville’s advanced manufacturing industry ranks among Florida’s top third in size for manufacturing industry clusters.

 The Gainesville Area Chamber of Commerce has created and nurtured councils in the five key industries to increase cohesion and provide businesses with industry-specific connections, resources and guidance.

 Increasing in Notoriety, Quality of Life and Opportunity

-Greater Gainesville is also home to a thriving cultural scene, which includes a national ballet company, museums, a world-class symphony orchestra and delectable, international dining options, all of which serve as additional economic drivers.
+Its thriving cultural scene — which includes a national ballet company, museums, a world-class symphony orchestra, and delectable, international dining options — serve as additional economic drivers for the region.

 Between the city’s quaint downtown and historic districts, filled with Victorian charm and grandiose moss-covered oak trees, and the many sophisticated live/work/play developments bringing in high-end retail, grocery, and entertainment experiences just on the other side of campus, Greater Gainesville manages to bring out the best of both worlds, creating an experience that is certainly unique to Florida, if not the country.

 Greater Gainesville is an ideal lifestyle destination for cutting-edge companies and smart people who thrive in a culturally rich, naturally beautiful environment that spawns innovation.